danidee10/django-notifs/README.md

 It's very easy to extend and write your own custom delivery channel(s).
 Checkout <a href="#delivery-channels">Writing custom delivery channels</a>

+django-notifs uses <a href="#celery">Celery</a> to process notifications in the background so requests don't block and you can queue and retry failed notifications.

 ## Installation

 Get it from pip with

 ```bash